fanosek/users-box/readme.txt

 2. Activate the plugin through the 'Plugins' screen in WordPress
 3. Now you can use User Box Widget where you want and setup widget options

+== Screenshots ==

+1. User Box Widget variants: You can choose a shape of the avatars from circle or square.

 == Changelog ==

 = 1.0 =